leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 Channel facilitates all the communication between Goroutines.
 A few key ideas are very important to understand about channels.

-- Sending and receiving of a channel is blocking
+- Sending and receiving of an unbuffered channel is blocking
 - You cannot send to a closed channel
 - You can receive from a closed channel via `comma ok`
 - It is ok to have an unequal amount of senders and receivers if they are within a goroutine